gabrieldansereau/ms_downscaling_metawebs/README.md

 of the measure itself (e.g., we do not present a prediction of actual species richness at each location).
-Instead, they are the reflection of these metrics from the localized predictions of the communities and networks obtained from the downscaling of the metaweb, then summarized for the ecoregions (using the median value).
+Instead, they are the reflection of these metrics from the localized predictions of the communities and networks obtained from the downscaling of the metaweb, then summarized across the ecoregions (taking the median within each ecoregion).
 Expected ecoregion richness ([@Fig:ecoregion_measures]A) and expected number of links ([@Fig:ecoregion_measures]B) displayed similar distributions with a latitudinal gradient and higher values in the south.
-Within-ecoregion variability was distributed slightly differently with a less constant latitudinal gradient, notably lower interquantile ranges near the southern border (for example, near Vancouver Island and the Rockies on the West Coast, and near the Ontario Peninsula, the Saint-Lawrence Valley, and Central New-Brunswick in the East; [@Fig:ecoregion_measures]C-D).
+Within-ecoregion variability was distributed slightly differently with a less constant latitudinal gradient, notably lower interquantile ranges near the southern border (for example, near Vancouver Island and the Rockies on the West Coast, and near the Ontario Peninsula, the Saint-Lawrence Valley, and Central New-Brunswick in the East;
+[@Fig:ecoregion_measures]C-D).
 Bivariate comparison of the distributions of species richness and expected number of links and of their respective within-ecoregion variability further shows some areas of mismatches, indicating that richness and links do not co-vary completely although they may show similar distributions for median values (see Supplementary Material, Fig. S1).
-All results shown are based on the first sampling strategy (option 1) mentioned in the *Building site-level instances of the metaweb* section, where we used the mean value of the species distributions as the species occurrence probabilities (results for other sampling strategies are shown in Supplementary Material, Fig. S2).
-Site-level results (before summarizing by ecoregion) are also provided in Supplementary Material (Figs.
+All results shown are based on the first sampling strategy (option 1) mentioned in the *Building site-level instances of the metaweb* section, where we used the mean value of the species distributions as the species occurrence probabilities (results for other sampling strategies are shown in Supplementary Material, Fig.
-S3-S6).
+S2).
+Site-level results (before summarizing by ecoregion) are also provided in Supplementary Material (Figs. S3-S6).

 ![(A-B) Example of a community measure (A, expected species richness) and a network one (B, expected number of links).
 Both measures are assembled from the